Cadence Design Systems, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Of course.
-Here is a 12-month outlook for Cadence Design Systems (CDNS) based on the provided analysis.
+Here is a 12-month outlook for CDNS:

-12-Month Outlook for CDNS:
+12-Month Outlook for CDNS

 Wall Street Consensus